Genetic Passages: The Genotype Phenotype Project of Helen Donis-Keller

 About the RSM Art Gallery

 The RSM Art Gallery at Bentley University is a cultural and educational resource for the entire Bentley community.
-The gallery sponsors six to eight exhibits per year, highlighting the work of emerging New England artists working in a wide range of media.
+Located in the Bentley Library, the gallery sponsors six to eight exhibits per year, highlighting the work of emerging New England artists working in a wide range of media.

-For more information about the gallery please email Hugh Wilburn, Art Gallery Coordinator, at firstname.lastname@example.org.
+For more information about the gallery please email Hugh Wilburn, Art Gallery Curator, at email@example.com.